peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 }
 ```

 The default value for 'Generate SOA Serial' (`soa_serial_auto`) is `True` and cannot be modified via the zone default settings.
 The default setting for SOA SERIAL (`soa_serial`) is only applied if the automatic generation of SOA serial numbers is disabled.
-The list of default nameservers is only observed when new zones are created or imported via the GUI, not when `Zone` objects are created using scripts.
+The list of default nameservers is only observed when new zones are created or imported via the GUI, not when `Zone` objects are created using scripts and only if the actual nameserver objects exist.

 After changing the configuration, NetBox must be restarted for the changes to take effect.